sgenoud/replicad/packages/replicad-docs/docs/tutorial-overview/finders.md

 trivial - the user just needs to click it.

-In the case of code CAD, this is a more complicated operation - we need to find theses feature.
+In the case of code CAD, this is a more complicated operation - we need to find these as features.
 This is what finders are for.

 For this tutorial we will use this relatively complex shape (a simple house):